Nagell/dynamic_loading_components/README.md

 - depending on the data fetched from the server
 - and so on...

-Normally you would have to duplicate a lot of code or use a lot of `v-if` directives.
+Normally you would have to duplicate a lot of code or use a ton of `v-if` directives.

-So I thought, why not make it more dynamic and flexible?
+**So why not make it more dynamic and organized at the same time, by setting all in one place and changing it globally?**

 <br>